tmjo/charger-card/README.md

 ### `stats` object

-You can use any attribute of vacuum or even any entity by `entity_id` to display by stats section:
+In addition to the charger info, you can use any attribute of vacuum or even any entity by `entity_id` to display by stats section:

 | Name        |   Type   | Default  | Description                                     |
 | ----------- | :------: | -------- | ----------------------------------------------- |